hofk/THREEg.js/README.md

 .....................................
 Line Grid ...................................................

-Easy to design Line Grid Geometryg.
+Easy to design Line Grid Geometry.

 The line grid can either be created in the xy-plane, or you can design grids on the sides of a box.